 AFTER THE APPOINTMENT

-Allow your horse to move around comfortably and have access to plenty of water immediately following the appointment.
-Turn-out for the rest of the day is ideal; however, hand-walking for 10 to 15 minutes following the appointment is also acceptable if your horse is to be stalled.
-If there is no one available to hand-walk your horse, Upping Stone is happy to provide this service for an additional $10 fee.
+If you are unable to ride immediately following your horse's session or your horse is not ridden, turn-out for the rest of the day or hand-walking for 10 minutes if they are to be stalled is recommended.
+Upping Stone is available to hand-walk your horse for a $10 fee.
 Please let me know in advance if you would like to add this service.